Nr. 10.

 to make it playable again.
 I suspect the soundboard to be from a more recent

-date but who did it, I do not know. ides and back of this guitar are built
+date but who did it, I do not know.
+Sides and back of this guitar are built

 out of the in those times quite commonly used Brasilian rosewood.
 There